isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/National%20Schools%20Digital%20Media%20Competition%202013.png)

 6 Teams from the Media Information and Technology (MIT) Club participated in the National Schools Digital Media Competition (NSDMC) 2013 where they had to to create comic strips to promote Civil Defence in Singapore.
 They worked on topics such as 'How to make your home fire safe', 'CPR Basics 101' and 'What is Public warning System'.
 The teams submitted their proposals and 2 teams whose proposals were shortlisted, attended a 2-day workshop in March where they polished their projects and submitted for judging.
-Team 1, comprising of Ayesha Kanwal (Sec 1.2) , Angela Tan Jia Yi (Sec 1.2), Heera Farzana ( Sec 1.3) and Codie Leung Zi Ning (Sec 1.3) won the top 10 placing while Team 2, represented by Sandra Choy (Sec 1.7), K. Vittusha (Sec 1.3), Jazreel Yeo Shi Hui (Sec 1.4) and Laura Lee Yin (Sec 1.6) won the top 20 position.
+Team 1, comprising of Ayesha Kanwal (Sec 1.2) , Angela Tan Jia Yi (Sec 1.2), Heera Farzana ( Sec 1.3) and Codie Leung Zi Ning (Sec 1.3) won the top 10 placing while Team 2, represented by Sandra Choy (Sec 1.7), K. Vittusha (Sec 1.3), Jazreel Yeo Shi Hui (Sec 1.4) and Laura Lee Yin (Sec 1.6) won the top 20 position.&nbsp;